 Another year has come and gone, and although after the events of last year it seemed like the earth was about to spin off its axis, we’re still here and email is as strong as ever.
-It’s time, once again, for our annual look back at the best and worst of of email in 2017.
+It’s time once again for our annual look back at the best and worst examples of email of the past year.
 There are a few old favorites and a few surprises.
 We’ll start with that old chestnut that never seems to go away: The Bad Mail Merge.

 Dear your name here,